2012 United States presidential election in Kentucky

 The only part of the state where Obama won convincingly was Jefferson County, the most urban and populous county in the state, and home to Louisville.
 He also eked out a close win in Fayette County, the second-most populous county, home to Lexington.
 Despite losing five counties he won in 2008, he managed to flip Franklin County, home to the state capital of Frankfort, which he had narrowly lost in 2008.
-This is the last time Elliott and Franklin Counties voted for a Democrat.
+As of the 2024 presidential election, this is the last time that Elliott and Franklin Counties voted for a Democrat in a presidential election.
 Obama is the only Democrat to ever win two terms without carrying the state at least once.

-Primaries
+Primary elections

-Democratic
+Democratic primary

-Barack Obama's only "opponent" in the primary was the "Uncommited" ballot option, which garnered more than 42% of the primary vote, making Kentucky one of Obama's worst contested primary results.
+Barack Obama's only "opponent" in the primary was the "Uncommitted" ballot option, which garnered more than 42% of the primary vote, making Kentucky one of Obama's worst contested primary results.

-Republican
+Republican primary

 The Republican primary occurred on May 22, 2012.
 42 delegates were chosen, all of which were allocated to and pledged to vote for Mitt Romney at the 2012 Republican National Convention.
 Three delegates remain unpledged to any candidate.
 All Republicans in Kentucky were allowed to participate in the primary.
 A Republican primary was also held in Arkansas on this day.

 Rick Santorum and Newt Gingrich withdrew from the presidential race on April 10 and May 2, 2012, respectively.
-Both endorsed Mitt Romney as the Republican nominee.
+Both endorsed Romney as the Republican nominee.